HELPING YOU STAY ON THE RIGHT RETIREMENT TRACK

 Your Hybrid Part I — defined benefit portion is based on the number of years you’ve worked, your salary, and a multiplier selected by your employer.

 Your Hybrid Part II — defined contribution portion, offers you a variety of options on how to use your account.
 You can leave your account invested with MERS, roll your funds into an eligible plan, or take distributions.
-Please remember, you must begin taking Required Minimum Distributions when you reach age 70 1/2.

 By keeping your account in the MERS Defined Contribution Plan, you’ll continue to receive the benefits of MERS Investment Menu, low administrative fees, and excellent customer service.